akumanomi1988/AutoPost/README.md

 - **Python 3 Installation:** Ensure you have Python 3 installed.
 You can download it from [here](https://www.python.org/downloads/).
 - **Pip Installation:** Pip is used to manage Python libraries.
 The installation of Python should include Pip.
 You can find installation instructions [here](https://pip.pypa.io/en/stable/installation/).
 - **tiktok-uploader Installation:** AutoPost requires the 'tiktok-uploader' package to publish videos on TikTok.
+[Link to the project](https://pypi.org/project/tiktok-uploader/)

 Install it using pip:

 ```bash
 pip install tiktok-uploader